mehulagg/gitlab/doc/development/dangerbot.md

 what we want to build is unclear, a solution in Danger can be thought of as a trial run to gather information about a product area.
 If you're doing this, make sure the problem you're trying to solve, and the outcomes of that prototyping, are captured in an issue or epic as you go along.
-This will help us to address the need as part of the product in a future version of GitLab!
+This helps us to address the need as part of the product in a future version of GitLab!

 ### Implementation details